harrisoncramer/gitlab.nvim/README.md

     toggle_node = "t", -- Opens or closes the discussion
-    toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" size = "20%", -- Size of split relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions
+    toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" open_in_browser = "b" -- Jump to the URL of the current note/discussion size = "20%", -- Size of split relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions